move-coop/parsons/docs/index.rst

 3. Add the ``Scripts\`` directory to your Path.

-4. To create a virtual environment for Parsons, execute this command: ``mkvirtualenv parsons``
+4. To create a virtual environment for Parsons, execute: ``mkvirtualenv parsons``

-5. To use this virtual environment execute: ``workon parsons``
+5. To use this virtual environment, execute: ``workon parsons``

 Linux / Mac OS